Corrosion-Resistant Plumbing Pipes: Materials, Prevention & Replacement

 PVC (Polyvinyl Chloride)

 PVC is completely immune to rust and corrosion and features a smooth interior surface that minimizes buildup over time.
-However, it's limited to drain, waste, and vent (DWV) systems because it warps when exposed to hot water above roughly 140°F. It's the most budget-friendly option for drain lines.
+However, it's limited to drain, waste, and vent (DWV) systems because it warps when exposed to hot water above roughly 140°F. At $0.30 to $0.80 per linear foot, it's the most budget-friendly option for drain lines.

 Best for: Drain lines, vent stacks, and cold water irrigation only.

 Stainless steel offers the highest corrosion resistance of any metallic pipe material.
 It performs exceptionally well in harsh environments including coastal homes with salt air exposure, high-chlorine water, and industrial applications.
-The trade-off is cost — stainless steel is premium-priced and less commonly used for standard residential plumbing.
+Grade 316 stainless is generally preferred where chloride levels are high, to reduce pitting and crevice corrosion.
+The trade-off is cost, as stainless steel is premium-priced (generally above copper per foot) and less commonly used for standard residential plumbing.

 Best for: Coastal homes, high-chlorine environments, specialty or commercial applications.